sibowler/brewpi-brewometer/README.md

 ## Setup & Testing

 1. Ensure you are updated to the latest version of Brewpi using the update script in the `brewpi-tools` folder.
-2. On the Raspberry Pi you need to install the bluez bnd python-bluez bluetooth modules to enable communication with the Tilt Hydrometer.
+2. On the Raspberry Pi you need to install the bluez and python-bluez bluetooth modules to enable communication with the Tilt Hydrometer.
 ```
 sudo apt-get install bluez python-bluez python-scipy python-numpy libcap2-bin
 ```